 “A Cloud Reveals the Moon”, the making of a modular Clothing Sculpture

-“Making clothing sculptures for over 20 years, I’ve come across countless hand-sewn repairs, pants with threadbare knees and coats with names written inside the collar.
+“Making clothing sculpture for over 20 years, I’ve come across countless hand-sewn repairs, pants with threadbare knees and coats with names written inside the collar.
 These traces of life have led me to think of my works as collective portraits.
 As the sculptures grow and the layers of clothing accumulate, the individual garments are compressed into a single mass.
 This symbolic gesture explores the complicated space between the individual and society, a space that is ceaselessly broken and re-constituted.”
+More about my clothing sculptures

 It’s so nice to see this custom print installed in the office of Giorgia Lera.
 Giorgia is an aerospace engineer at Lafer Spa, a textile processing company in Italy.
 She reached out in 2019, after seeing my work in a magazine.